brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 If you’d like to help test NetNewsWire 5 for iOS, please [sign up on TestFlight](link_tbd).
 (Requires iOS 13.
 Hopefully you’re on 13.3.)

-The app is quite close to being finished.
-There are some tweaks to make — and there are bugs, surely.
-So bear that in mind.
+While the app is close to being finished, there are still some tweaks to make — and there are bugs, surely.
+Which is the point of all this. 😀

 ## Feedback